Level of measurement: Overview

-Comparison

 Nominal level

+A nominal scale consists only of a number of distinct classes or categories, for example: [Cat, Dog, Rabbit].
+Unlike the other scales, no kind of relationship between the classes can be relied upon.
+Thus measuring with the nominal scale is equivalent to classifying.

-The nominal type differentiates between items or subjects based only on their names or (meta-)categories and other qualitative classifications they belong to; thus dichotomous data involves the construction of classifications as well as the classification of items.
-Discovery of an exception to a classification can be viewed as progress.
+Nominal measurement may differentiate between items or subjects based only on their names or (meta-)categories and other qualitative classifications they belong to.
+Thus it has been argued that even dichotomous data relies on a constructivist epistemology.
+In this case, discovery of an exception to a classification can be viewed as progress.

 Numbers may be used to represent the variables but the numbers do not have numerical value or relationship: for example, a globally unique identifier.